-The aim is to identify and describe key noise generating and noise sensitive areas within each of the proposed land uses and catchments and investigate approaches to mitigating and managing noise impacts.
+The aim is to identify and describe key noise generating and noise sensitive areas within each of the future land uses and investigate approaches to mitigating and managing noise impacts.

 The impact of aircraft noise, being a major source of noise intrusion to sensitive land uses within the SAP, will be investigated.
 Land constraints and compatibility will be established based on potential aircraft noise.